Same-sex marriage in Austria: Subsequent changes

 Days after the decision of the Constitutional Court came into effect on 1 January, the Ministry of the Interior instructed registries in Austria not to perform same-sex marriages if one of the spouses came from a country or territory that had not legalised same-sex marriage.
 This was controversial, and in June 2019 the Social Democrats pledged to repeal this directive.
-Legal Committee Lambda (Rechtskomitee Lambda; RKL) filed a challenge in court.
+Legal Committee Lambda filed a challenge in court.
 On 26 June, the Judiciary Committee of the National Council passed a bill introduced by MP Irmgard Griss to amend the Private International Law Act (Gesetz über das internationale Privatrecht) to allow same-sex marriages even if one of the spouses' homeland does not recognize such unions.
 On 2 July, the bill was approved by the National Council with only the Freedom Party opposed.
 The legislation was approved by the Federal Council on 11 July, published in the Bundesgesetzblatt, and took effect on 1 August 2019.

 Another notable discrimination for same-sex couples concerned couples who had married abroad before 1 January 2019.
 Their relationship would not be automatically registered as a marriage upon coming back home in Austria, and the couples had to divorce first and then re-marry.
 An application to end this unequal treatment was submitted by SPÖ equal treatment spokesman Mario Lindner to the Committee on Internal Affairs in January 2019.
 RKL said that should the Ministry of the Interior insist on not rectifying this matter they would file a constitutional challenge in court.
 The Ministry issued regulations on 26 February 2019 permitting foreign same-sex marriages to be registered in Austria.

 Statistics

-By the end of 2024, 4,488 same-sex marriages had been performed in Austria.
+By the end of 2025, 5,294 same-sex marriages had been performed in Austria.